Learning and Organizational Change

 Real-World Practical Experience

-All LOC students complete a one-quarter internship for academic credit during their junior year, during which they put into practice the skills and knowledge introduced in the classroom.
+All LOC students complete a one-quarter practicum internship for academic credit during their junior year, which allows them to use the skills and knowledge introduced in the classroom.
 The experience also includes conducting social science research.
-The program is offered year-round in Chicago and during the summer in San Francisco and Washington, D.C.
-Click here for more information about SESP undergraduate practicums.
+The program is offered year-round.

 - Chicago Public Schools